-Controller: The controller for your sprinkler system is an electronic box typically located in your garage, which can be programmed to tell the valves that control water flow to different parts (zones) of your lawn when to turn on, and when to turn off.
-More sophisticated controllers will allow you to program alternating days, or ratchet up or down the time by percentages during different months, etc. In addition, some controllers can be connected to rain sensors, which stop the distribution of water to your lawn if it detects that it has recently rained.
+The controller for your sprinkler system is an electronic box typically located in your garage, which can be programmed to tell the valves that control water flow to different parts (zones) of your lawn when to turn on, and when to turn off.
+More sophisticated controllers will allow you to program alternating days or ratchet up or down the watering times by preset percentages during different months, etc. In addition, some controllers can be connected to rain sensors, which stop the distribution of water to your lawn if it detects that it has recently rained.

-Zone Control Valves: The zone control valves are the electronic valves that are ususally buried in your yard, which when energized, allow water to flow to a particular section of your lawn or landscape.
+The zone control valves are the electronic valves that are usually buried in your yard, which when energized, allow water to flow to a particular section of your lawn or landscape.
 If you have seen a green covered box in your yard about 1 foot long and 8” wide, this is an example of where zone control valves have been placed.
 Wires from the controller provide power to the valves when it is the controller tells them it is time for them to turn on.
-These valves are in the branches of underground pipes which distribute water from a main supply point to the various sections of your lawn or landscape.
+These valves are in the branches of underground pipes that distribute water from a main supply point to the various sections of your lawn or landscape.

-Backflow Preventer: An important safety feature of an automatic sprinkler system is a backflow preventer.
-This is a special valve which is designed to make sure that water which has been sent to your irrigation system cannot turn around and come back into the supply of water for your home to contaminate it.
+An important safety feature of an automatic sprinkler system is a backflow preventer.
+This is a special valve which is designed to make sure that water which has gone into your irrigation system cannot re-enter the water supply for your home and contaminate it.

 Drip: Drip irrigation systems use a low-pressure perforated water hose instead of a spray head to distribute water.
-This type of sprinkler works best around flowers or garden beds, where you don’t want to spray the leaves or flowers.
+This type of sprinkler works best around flowers or garden beds, where you don’t want a strong spray to damage leaves or flowers.
 The perforated hose is placed on the ground, or sometimes just below the surface.